-CAST Visiting Artist BIC is a singer, songwriter and poet visiting MIT in April 2019.
-BIC began working with Nick Montfort, Professor of Digital Media, and Michel DeGraff, Professor of Linguistics, in fall 2017 to create digital literary art in Kreyòl.
+CAST Visiting Artist BIC is a Haitian rapper, poet and singer visiting MIT in April 2019.
+BIC began working with Professor of Digital Media Nick Montfort and Professor of Linguistics Michel DeGraff in fall 2017 to create digital literary art in Kreyòl.
 They used “Sentaniz,” a well-known story written by Haitian writer Maurice Sixto, as the storytelling basis for BIC’s digital work entitled, Sentaniz Nimerik.

-The cross-pollination of Kreyòl linguistics, poetry, computer science and music will continue at MIT for one week in April 2019.
-As part of MIT Sounding, BIC performs his work in collaboration with musicians, dancers and performers from MIT and the greater Cambridge area.
-BIC’s residency includes workshops with faculty and students around Kreyòl digital poetry and music making.
+The cross-pollination of Kreyòl linguistics, poetry, computer science, and music continues at MIT for one week in April 2019.
+As part of MIT Sounding, BIC performs his work in collaboration with musicians, dancers, and performers from MIT and the greater Cambridge area.
+BIC’s residency includes workshops in Kreyòl digital poetry and music making.
 The residency aims to facilitate opportunities for both the MIT campus and the broader Haitian community in and around Boston to experience new cultural expressions of digital poetry and music making in Kreyòl.

-Songwriter, rapper-slammer BIC (Roosevelt Saillant) is a singer who uses the art of rhyme and navigates both poetic melodies and intense rhythms to create a successful synthesis between rap and folk.
-A recognized lyricist in Hatitian Kreyòl, his songs and writing are now studied in Haitian universities.
+Poet, rapper-slammer BIC (Roosevelt Saillant) is a singer who uses the art of rhyme and navigates both poetic melodies and intense rhythms to create a successful synthesis between rap and folk.
+A recognized lyricist in Kreyòl (Hatitian Creole), his songs and writing are now studied in Haitian universities.

 Coming to music via hip hop, BIC made his stage debut in 2000 with the band Flex.
 He then founded, with his fellow countryman John Mogene, the group BIC (for Brain-Intelligence-Creativity), with which he produced two albums: Wow (2005) and Farther (2008).
 In 2010, he began a solo career, keeping the name of BIC and performing under his new label Tizon Dife Recordz.